syedumerahmedcode/maximum-subarray-sum/README.md

 For each element in the array (starting from the second element), we:

-- update `maximumEndingHere` using `maximumEndingHere = max(currentElement, maxEndingHere + currentElement)`.
+- update `maximumEndingHere` using `maximumEndingHere = max(currentElement, maximumEndingHere + currentElement)`.
 This step checks whether to start a new subarray at the current element or to continue the existing subarray.
 Also, we

 - Update `maximumSoFar` via `maximumSoFar = max(maximumSoFar, maximumEndingHere)`.
 This helps us in keeping track of the overall maximum sum found.